Integrated Airline Transport Pilot Licence (IATPL) Program

 Brampton Flight College is based at the Brampton Flight Centre.
 Flight training at Brampton airport provides experience for a student at an early stage with uncontrolled air traffic procedures, and proximity to Toronto Pearson and Hamilton Munro airport familiarizes trainees with air traffic control handling of commercial aircraft arrivals and departures.

-Program ground school instruction takes place primarily in the Brampton Flight College Lecture Hall and in our multi-crew Frasca Truflite simulator and our Redbird FMX full motion simulator and in the Dash-8 full motion simulator at Flight Safety.
+Program ground school instruction takes place primarily in the Brampton Flight College Lecture Hall and in our multi-crew Frasca Truflite simulator and our Redbird FMX full motion simulator and in a full motion simulator at CAE Aviation and Training Services Toronto.
 Senior instructional staff provide flight training on Cessna 172’s and Piper Seminole multi engine aircraft.
 From time-to-time learning is augmented by field trips to industry sites such as airline operations offices, the NavCanada Air Traffic Control Centre and the Central De-icing Facility at Pearson Airport.

 The IATPL Program is designed for students who wish to become commercial airline pilots.
 The curriculum and completion timetable have been established by Transport Canada to ensure trainees acquire and demonstrate professional pilot skills at a comparatively rapid rate in a rigorous program.
 Prospective airline employers value graduates from IATPL programs recognizing their ability to undertake the sophisticated flight deck responsibilities associated with commercial flying today.